davidlira19/Automated-Builds-CI-CD/docs/README.md

 ### Workflows

-Now we have our Continous Integration workflow added on our GitHub, but what exactly are these workflows?
+Now we have our Continuous Integration workflow added on our GitHub, but what exactly are these workflows?
 How they work?

 Workflows are all the processes of Build Automation such as build, test, package, release, or deploy our code on GitHub.